bouncmpe/rv24/content/call-for-papers.md

 At least one author of each accepted paper must register and present the contribution at RV 2024.

 All papers will appear in the conference proceedings in an LNCS volume.
 Springer encourages authors to include their [ORCIDs](https://www.springer.com/gp/authors-editors/orcid) in their papers.
-The volume is currently planned to appear in the LNCS [Formal Methods subline](https://www.springer.com/gp/computer-science/lncs/societies-and-lncs/formal-methods-/10627874).
+The volume will appear in the LNCS [Formal Methods subline](https://www.springer.com/gp/computer-science/lncs/societies-and-lncs/formal-methods-/10627874).